-Richard Davies U.K.
+Richard Davies Keynote Speaker

 - Economics Editor, The Economist (2014-2016) - former Chair of the Council of Economic Advisors at HM Treasury, Speechwriter at the Bank of England and Economics Advisor to George Osborne

 Richard is the author of Extreme Economies (Penguin, 2020).
 This important book tells the personal stories of people living in extreme situations—from America’s largest high-security prison to the aftermath of the world’s most devastating natural disaster.
 Richard set out to find the oldest societies, the most technologically advanced and the most unequal cities he set out on a 100,000-mile journey, interviewing over 500 people as he went.
 The stories, captured by on-the-ground reporting from places no other economist has visited cover both the developed and developing world, and set out the striking economic innovation and financial sophistication seen in these hidden places.
 Far from being interesting side-notes or outliers, Richard argues that we should learn from these places in answering today’s biggest economic questions.
 The book has been published globally with translation in Japan, Korea, Taiwan and China and won the Lonely Planet/Stanfords travel writing prize for 2020.
 It was also awarded the Enlightened Economist Prize 2019.

 Richard is also involved in attempts to reform economics.
 He is a founding trustee and director of CORE Economics Education, and gives talks about economics and journalism in state schools for Speakers for Schools.
 He has previously worked with Pro Bono Economics to help charities estimate the impact of their work.

 While Richard has an in depth understanding of the global economy he relates with audiences through a narrative and examples that combine knowledge, unrivalled first-hand experiences compassion and humour.

-- The future of money.
 Travelling across the world to some of the most barren and pressurised economies known to mankind Richard came across examples of informal and underground currencies.
 He links these stories of currency innovation to the debate inside G7 Central Banks on the future of money, cryptocurrencies and social currencies, setting out the opportunities and unseen risks.

 Demographic change is now widely recognised as a force influencing both society and economies over coming decades.